-Rabbi Mark Washofsky Ph.D. is the Solomon B. Freehof Professor of Jewish Law and Practice at HUC-JIR in Cincinnati.
+Rabbi Mark Washofsky Ph.D. is the Solomon B. Freehof Professor of Jewish Law and Practice at HUC-JIR in Cincinnati, Ohio.
 Dr. Washofsky has been a member of the HUC-JIR faculty since 1985, most recently serving as Professor of Rabbinics, and specializes in the literature of the Talmud and Jewish law.
 He received his rabbinical ordination (1980) and Ph.D.
 (1987) from HUC-JIR.
 He succeeded his teacher and mentor, Dr. Ben Zion Wacholder, z”l, as holder of the Freehof Chair on July 1, 2006.
-Dr. Washofsky chairs the Responsa Committee of the Central Conference of American rabbis, which was founded in 1906 by Kaufmann Kohler and empowered by its most prolific writer, Rabbi Solomon B. Freehof.
+Dr. Washofsky is chair of the Solomon B. Freehof Institute of Progressive Halakhah.
+He chaired the Responsa Committee of the Central Conference of American Rabbis from 1996-2017.
 His extensive publications include Jewish Living: A Guide to Contemporary Reform Practice, Revised edition (URJ Press, 2010), Reform Responsa for the Twenty-First Century (CCAR, 2010), and essays and articles on medieval halakhic literature, the application of legal theory to the study of Jewish law, Jewish bioethics, outreach and conversion, among others.
 The Solomon B. Freehof Professorship of Jewish Law and Practice was established in honor of Dr. Solomon B. Freehof by The Allen H. and Selma W. Berkman Charitable Trust.

 Reform Responsa for the Twenty-First Century: Sh'eilot Ut'shuvot.
 New York: CCAR Press, 2010

 Jewish Living: A Guide to Contemporary Reform Practice.
 Revised Edition.
 New York: URJ Press, 2010